crewtimer/crewtimer-points/README.md

 2. Set a breakpoint in your jest test.
 3. Click on the debug icon and select Debug Jest Tests.
 4. Click on the Play icon.

+For an even better experience, you can also install the 'Jest' VSCode Extionsion by Orta.
+This will allow you to run and debug your tests by looking for the helper actions on the beginning line of your test.

 ## Making a pull request